noah-nuebling/mac-mouse-fix/Markdown/LocalizedDocuments/de/Readme.md

   -->

 <!--
-  Note: We make these anchor link (`<a name="somename"></a>`) non-localizable, so that we can link to a specific section of the document in a language-agnostic way.
+  Note: We make these anchor links (`<a name="somename"></a>`) non-localizable, so that we can link to a specific section of the document in a language-agnostic way.
     Example:
       Linking into the German document with `https://github.com/noah-nuebling/mac-mouse-fix/blob/master/Markdown/LocalizedDocuments/de/Readme.md#macos-compatibility` will work, even though the `## macOS compatibility` header is localized to `## macOS Kompatibilität` in German.
 If we didn't have the anchor links, we'd have to localize the link itself `[...]/LocalizedDocuments/de/Readme.md#macos-kompatibilität` - that's the problem that the anchor links solve.